 In July 2012, the University of Nebraska – Lincoln (UNL) was awarded a $59,876 grant from the U.S. Environmental Protection Agency (EPA) through the Urban Waters Small Grant program.
 The grant work sought to address challenges in Omaha, Nebraska caused by stormwater runoff through community engagement and the development of new technologies.

-UNL has partnered with three Omaha neighborhoods – Saddle Hills, TV Towers, and Benson – to develop educational programs and mobile applications that inform local residents about stormwater issues and green infrastructure solutions.
-Highlighted tools include rain barrel and rain garden design and construction.
-These stormwater reduction tools, also known as green infrastructure (GI), increase rain water absorption and redirect stormwater to reduce flooding and pollution.
+UNL has partnered with the Omaha Stormwater Program to develop educational programs and mobile applications that inform local residents about stormwater issues and green infrastructure solutions.

-The University of Nebraska – Lincoln (UNL) Urban Waters Project has three main goals:
+The University of Nebraska – Lincoln (UNL) Urban Waters Project had three main goals: